WT Grades

 These settings are stored for your currently selected Connection design method.

-• Warning 1: Use caution when changing the Fu and Fy values assigned to particular steel grades.
-The Fu and Fy values assigned to steel grades are the correct ultimate strength and yield strength values for those grades.
+• Warning 1: Use caution when changing the Fu and Fy values assigned to particular grades.
+The Fu and Fy values assigned to grades are the correct ultimate strength and yield strength values for those grades.
 Changing Fu and Fy values affects connection design.

 Available Settings by Design Method